BennyStrobes/Strober-lab-website/index.md

 {% capture text %}

-We develop and apply statistical and machine learning methods that integrate large-scale genetic and genomic datasets to answer key biological questions.
-Our work emphasizes rigorous statistical modeling, scalable computation, and integration with experimental and clinical data.
+We develop and apply statistical and machine learning methods that integrate massive genetic, genomic, and clinical datasets.
+We focus on rigorous statistical modeling, scalable computation, and close collaboration with experimental and clinical research.

 {%
   include button.html